 Great swords must have a handle at least 1' in length and a striking surface at least 36" in length.
 The blade must have easily distinguishable, squared-off "flats" and edges, and its thickness (edge) must not be more than 2/3 of its width (flat).
 The handle on a great sword may not exceed 28".
 A great sword may not have an overall length that exceeds 61⁄2'.
+Great swords may not have courtesy padding.
 Great swords must be swung with two hands to administer black damage and will administer white damage if swung single-handedly.